tlswg/tls13-spec/draft-ietf-tls-tls13.md

    that they are not used in TLS 1.3.
 This column [shall be/has been] initially populated with the values in this document.
    IANA [shall update/has updated] this registry to add a "Recommended" column.
-IANA [shall be/has been] initially populated with the values in the table below.
-This column has been generated by marking Standards Track RFCs as "Yes" and all others as "No".
+IANA [shall/has] initially populated this column with the values in the table below.
+This table has been generated by marking Standards Track RFCs as "Yes" and all others as "No".